MarkusUllenbruch/Deep-Reinforcement-Learning-Control/README.md

 # Balancing Double Pendulum with Deep Reinforcement Learning
 In thiy Notebook i implemented a double pendulum environment simulation environment suitable for interacting with a deep reinforcement learning agent.

+  ## Soft Actor Critic Algorithm
   The algorithm used to solve the balancing problem is the Soft Actor Critic Algorithm from:
 - [SAC Paper 1](https://arxiv.org/abs/1801.01290)
   provides the original and first version of SAC.
 - [SAC Paper 2](https://arxiv.org/abs/1812.05905)
   provides the State-of-the-Art implementation of SAC with automatic temperature parameter optimization.

-  ## Soft Actor Critic Algorithm
+  The algorithm of [SAC](https://spinningup.openai.com/en/latest/_images/math/c01f4994ae4aacf299a6b3ceceedfe0a14d4b874.svg) is presented below:
   ![alt text](https://spinningup.openai.com/en/latest/_images/math/c01f4994ae4aacf299a6b3ceceedfe0a14d4b874.svg)